You’ve heard the phrase, “ask and you shall receive,” but not know what to do when asked for free wrapping services. Here’s how to proceed.

 Since then, she’s increased her earnings by 20% just from these types of appointments and increased her overall sales as well.

+Now you know what to do when asked for free wrapping services.
 How do you proceed when asked to provide your precious services for no money?